-<B>Bristling with a beard and a madman’s <I>joie de vivre</I>, Michael Douglas brings as much twisted personality to “King of California” as he has to anything since “Wall Street" -- which should help make this Mike Cahill-helmed and written, cockeyed comedy a solid hit among the adult and the adult-minded.
+Bristling with a beard and a madman’s joie de vivre, Michael Douglas brings as much twisted personality to “King of California” as he has to anything since “Wall Street” — which should help make this Mike Cahill-helmed and written, cockeyed comedy a solid hit among the adult and the adult-minded.
 The only thing dragging down Cahill’s Don Quixote-on-the-West Coast fable — which boasts an eccentric tone, properly whimsical music and problematic father-daughter story — is the daughter, Evan Rachel Wood, who flatlines through most of the movie.
 Douglas, however, is a manic joy, and Wood manages to hang on for the ride.